Quick facts

 Elm grows best in well-drained soil in hedgerows and woodland.
 It can usually tolerate a range of pH levels in soil.

-Despite its common name, it may have been introduced to the UK by Bronze Age farmers, or could be native to southern England only.
-In the past, English elm dominated the British landscape, but has been ravaged by Dutch elm disease since the 1960s.
-Now it is only found occasionally in hedgerows or woodland.
+English elm once dominated the British landscape but has been ravaged by Dutch elm disease since the 1960s.
+Now it is only found occasionally in hedgerows or woodland, mainly in England and Wales.

 Credit: Albaimages / Alamy Stock Photo